ansh-ansh/Social-Media/README.md

-# Social-Media
+# Social Media Project
-AnonBoard: A Minimalist Anonymous Social Network
+An anonymous social media app using Flask and Python.